 Once you have calculated business equity, you can use it to measure a company's performance.
 For example, you can use business equity to calculate a company's earnings per share (EPS).

-Why Business Equity is important?
+Why is business equity important?

 Equity also represents the stake that a company owner has in the company.
 This is important because it determines how much influence they have over the company.
 If a company owner owns a lot of equity, they are more likely to be supportive of building equity in a business.